aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sun Dec  5 21:35:29 2021
+Last update: Sun Dec  5 21:35:55 2021